ReDI-School/intro-java/lesson9/java_stdlib.md

 Ask the user to guess what number was generated:

 - The user types a number.
-- If it's the generated, print "Yeah, you've found it!" and terminate the game.
+- If it's the generated one, print "Yeah, you've found it!" and terminate the game.
-- If it's less than the generated, print "Wrong, it's too small" and ask again.
+- If it's less than the generated one, print "Wrong, it's too small" and ask the input again.
-- If it's greater than the generated, print "Wrong, it's too big" and ask again.
+- If it's greater than the generated, print "Wrong, it's too big" and ask the input again.

-Play the game yourself: you against your own software, let's see who's smarter!
+Play the game yourself: you against your own software, let's see who is smarter!

-*EXTRA*: When the user wins, print how many tentatives they needed.
+*EXTRA*: If the user wins, print how many tentatives he has needed.

 *EXTRA*: Hard version of the game: change the game to guess a random integer without the 1-1000 limitation,
          using `nextInt()`.
-This returns random numbers from -2,147,483,648 to 2,147,483,647, that is a range that contains approximately 4 billion possible values (2^32 to be precise).
+This returns random numbers from -2,147,483,648 to 2,147,483,647, that is a range which contains approximately 4 billion possible values (2^32 to be precise).
          Play the game but don't be scared, you'll still be able to guess it, it just requires more tentatives, but not many more.
 Be smart, you can for sure make it in less than 32 tentatives!